 Milatos Cave, also known as Rapas cave, is located 3km northeast of Milatos at an altitude of 155m.
 In order to reach the cave, the visitor should drive 2.5km east of Milatos (following the road sings) and then walk in the uphill footpath that leads to the cave entrance (10-15 minutes walking).
 Cave is easily accessible, is open to visitors, but torches are necessary for those who want to see the darker points of the cave.

-The residents Vrachasi took refuge in the cave of Peristera, near Sissi, while the residents of the rest Mirabello villages (Neapolis, Latsida, Voulismeni and Milatos) fled to the cavern of Milatos.
-One Turkish resident from Voulismeni, called Terzalis or Nteres, informed Hassan Pasha that the inhabitants were hiding in Milatos cave.
-He immediately sent his lieutenant, Hussein Vei, with 5000 soldiers to force the Greeks come out.
-150 Greeks chieftains kept away Hussein, causing several damages to his troops.
+One Turk from Voulismeni, called Terzalis or Nteres, informed Hassan Pasha that the inhabitants were hiding in Milatos cave and his lieutenant, Hussein Vei, arrived with 5000 soldiers to force the Christians come out.
+150 Christian chieftains kept away Hussein, causing several damages to his troops.
 However, the Turks succeeded to surround the cave entrance, but Greeks were resisting successfully.

 The siege began on February 3 and lasted several days.
 The besieged Greeks had to face thirst, hunger and odor from corpses of elder dying.
 It is also said that 40 children were born in the cavern during the days of siege.
 Turks installed cannons on the opposite hills and began bombing the cave.
 Cretans put duvets and mattresses around the cave, to absorb the force of the cannon balls.
 At the same time they were waiting for help.
 Indeed, 2500 Greeks from other places of Crete arrived to assist, however Turks had occupied strategic positions and they were more.